CTinRay/iis-summer-intern/src/attention_model/README.md

 - train set is a csv file.
 - valid set is a csv file.
 - word vector embedding is a pickle made by make_embedding.py

+The program will save model to directory `checkpoint/`, and the training process will be save to directory with name specified by `--name` argument.
+Also, an image of confusion matrix will be generated, whose filename can be specified by `--confusion_matrix`.